ovanderzee/clear-folder/README.md

 Clears the contents of a directory synchronously, for instance the build directory of your node package module.

+Since version 4, clear-folder is an es-module.
+To use commonjs modules, use clear-folder version 3.x.x.

 ## Safe deleting
 Clear-folder is a cli app,
 intended to use safely in the scripts section of a package.json.